 This is a special scheme for those who are of Māori or Pacific descent and are either a New Zealand citizen or a permanent resident.
 It is open to school-leavers or those who have been in the workforce and have few academic qualifications.
 Applicants without a University Entrance qualification must be aged 20 or older before the first day of the semester.

 Applicants who wish to be considered under the MOPAS scheme must indicate this by ticking the appropriate box in their online application to study:

-- NCEA rank score ≥ 140 points with at least 10 achievement standard credits in Level 3 Mathematics, Calculus or Statistics - Or CIE rank score ≥ 130 points with at least a D grade in Mathematics - Or International Baccalaureate ≥ 25 or email studentinfo@auckland.ac.nz
+- NCEA rank score ≥ 140 points with at least 10 achievement standard credits in Level 3 Mathematics, Calculus or Statistics - Or CIE rank score ≥ 130 points with at least a D grade in Mathematics - · Or International Baccalaureate ≥ 25 auckland.ac.nz/mopas or contact us: auckland.ac.nz/askus